Faculty working in computational biology:

 Research Interests: Research in several different areas.
 Heat and mass transfer in bioengineering with particular emphasis on low temperature biology and cryosurgery.
 Tissue engineering with emphasis on production of artificial tissue through freezing and preservation of engineered tissue.
 Bioengineering devices with emphasis on devices that interface between biological systems and inanimate electronics; such as the bionic micro technology.
 Imaging with emphasis on introducing imaging systems (suchas MRI and Electrical Impedance Tomography) in the control loop of minimally invasive surgical procedures.
 Genomic computation witrh emphasis on genetic algorithm simulation of gene behavior and properties.

-Professor, Bioengineering and Chemical Engineering and Helen Wills Neuroscience Institute; Chemist Faculty, Lawrence Berkeley National Lab
+Professor, Chemical and Biomolecular Engineering, Bioengineering and Helen Wills Neuroscience Institute; Director, Berkeley Stem Cell Center; Chemist Faculty, Lawrence Berkeley National Lab

 Our research program employs molecular and cellular engineering approaches to investigate biomedical problems.
 Our laboratory is a part of the Department of Chemical Engineering, the Helen Wills Neuroscience Institute, and the Bioengineering Graduate Group at Berkeley.
 We are interested in the related areas stem cell bioengineering, gene delivery systems, and molecular virology, with applications in regenerative medicine and tissue engineering.